Exarch

+An exarch (/ˈɛksɑrk/; from Ancient Greek ἔξαρχος exarchos) is an official in various jurisdictions (administrative, military, ecclesiastical) both historical and modern.

 Political exarchs

+In the late Roman Empire and early Byzantine Empire, an exarch was a regional governor.
+From the end of the 3rd or early 4th century, every Roman imperial diocese was headed by a civilian governor titled as vicar (vicarius), who was also called "exarch" in eastern parts of the Empire, where the Greek language and the use of Greek terminology was predominant, even though Latin was the language of the imperial administration from the provincial level up until the 440s (Greek translations were sent out with the official Latin text).
+In Greek texts, the Latin title is spelled βικάριος (bikarios).

+Since the second half of the 6th century, in the administrative structure of the Byzantine Empire a new type of regional governors was introduced, with extended, both civilian and military powers.
+Such governors were also called exarchs, and their jurisdictions came to be known as exarchates.
+Two vast imperial exarchates were thus formed in the western regions of the empire: the Exarchate of Ravenna and the Exarchate of Africa, both headed by imperial exarchs with extensive viceroyal powers.

-In the civil administration of the Byzantine Empire the exarch was, as stated above, the imperial governor of a large and important region of the Empire.
-The Exarchates were a response to weakening imperial authority in the provinces and were part of the overall process of unification of civil and military offices, initiated in early form by Justinian I, which would lead eventually to the creation of the Thematic system by either the Emperor Heraclius or Constans II.
+The creation of such a powerful office was a response to the need of strengthening imperial authority in remote regions of the empire.
+It was also part of the overall process of unification of civil and military offices, initiated in early form by emperor Justinian I, which would lead eventually to the creation of the thematic system by either the emperor Heraclius or Constans II.

 After the dissolution of the Western Empire in the late fifth century, the Eastern Roman Empire remained stable through the beginning of the Middle Ages and retained the ability for future expansion.
 Justinian I reconquered North Africa, Italy, Dalmatia and finally parts of Spain for the Eastern Roman Empire.
 However, this put an incredible strain on the Empire's limited resources.
 Subsequent emperors would not surrender the re-conquered land to remedy the situation.
 Thus the stage was set for Emperor Maurice to establish the Exarchates to deal with the constantly evolving situation of the provinces.